rails/rails/guides/source/action_mailer_basics.md

 Action Mailer Basics
 ====================

-This guide covers sending emails from your application.
+This guide covers sending emails from your Rails application.

 After reading this guide, you will know:

-* How to send email within a Rails application.
-* How to generate and edit an Action Mailer class and mailer view.
+* How to generate and edit Action Mailer classes and mailer views.
+* How to send attachments and multipart emails.
+* How to use Action Mailer callbacks.
 * How to configure Action Mailer for your environment.
-* How to test your Action Mailer classes.
+* How to preview emails and test your Action Mailer classes.

 --------------------------------------------------------------------------------